Wouldn't You Like It?

 Wouldn't You Like It? is the third studio album by the Scottish pop rock group Bay City Rollers.
 The LP, issued in the UK in late 1975, saw a marked change in the group's musical direction: all the songs save one were the band's own compositions.
 The one outside-written tune, "Give a Little Love", was a smash UK hit, and the only single released from the album.
-The album also included, in the form of a giant letter, a free color picture book of the individual members, with a band picture on the front.
+The album also included, in the form of a giant letter, a free colour picture book of the individual members, with a band picture on the front.

 Seven of the tracks from the album would appear on Arista Records' 1976 US-only album, Rock N'Roll Love Letter using the same cover photo and artwork.